Xerma1/Cybersecurity-learnings/content_discovery.md

 <a name="wappalyzer"></a>
 ## Wappalyzer
+Wappalyzer (https://www.wappalyzer.com/) is an online tool and browser extension that helps identify what technologies a website uses, such as frameworks, Content Management Systems (CMS), payment processors and much more, and it can even find version numbers as well.

 <a name="wayback-machine"></a>
 ## Wayback Machine
+The Wayback Machine (https://archive.org/web/) is an archive storing the websites that date all the way back in the 90s.
+You can search a domain name, and it will show you all the times the service scraped the web page and saved the contents.
+This service can help uncover old pages that may still be active on the current website.

 <a name="github"></a>
 ## Github
+A hosted version of Git on the internet.
+It is a version control system, which allows team members to work on a project easier.
+Use GitHub to search for company names or website names and you may uncover the source code or some information that was not available before.

 <a name="s3-buckets"></a>
 ## S3 Buckets
+S3 Buckets is a storage service hosted by Amazon Web Services (AWS) that allows users to store files or static web content in the cloud, accessible over HTTP or HTTPS.
+Users can set it as private, public or even writable.
+The s3 bucket looks like this format ` http(s)://{name}.s3.amazonaws.com`.
+S3 buckets can be discovered in many ways, such as finding the URLs in the website's page source, GitHub repositories, or even automating the process.
+One common automation method is by using the company name followed by common terms such as {name}-assets, {name}-www, {name}-public, {name}-private, etc.

 # Automated Discovery
+Using automation tools like dirb and Gobuster to go through a wordlist containing a list of common names for files and directories to find hidden file and directories of a website.
+Basically bruteforcing.